-SSSS is a playful first attempt co-creating a coastal curriculum for Melbourne, a first throw of a skipping stone along the surface of Phillip Bay that took place during the month of March, 2018 thanks to the artist Sean Peoples who offered Camila Marambio and Sarita Gálvez to develop a workshop for a group of year eleven Visual Arts students from Victoria College of the Arts Secondary School.
+SSSS is a playful first attempt at co-creating a coastal curriculum for Melbourne, a first throw of a skipping stone along the surface of Phillip Bay, that took place during the month of March 2017 thanks to the artist Sean Peoples who offered Camila Marambio and Sarita Gálvez a chance to develop a workshop for a group of year eleven Visual Arts students from Victoria College of the Arts Secondary School.

-Offering the curriculum here in full is an invitation to consider it a sort of template.
-A template that is already becoming undone for us -through reflective exercises of carefully remembering what we learned, what we enjoyed, and what was missing so as to go at it again- but that nevertheless is swelling with possibilities.
+We have decided to share here the curriculum as we devised it.
+In a following post (only in Spanish) we share our very honest reflections about what worked, what was too ambitious and what we would try again.
+We’ve done this as an invitation for you to consider the description below and our post-teaching reflections a template of sorts.
+A template that is already becoming undone for us through the exercise of carefully remembering what we learned, what we enjoyed, and what was missing, so as to go at it again but, that is nevertheless, swelling with possibilities.

 SSSS:Silences, Secrets, and Sea Songs